BraveGroup/FullySparseFusion/README.md

 ## Citation
 Please consider citing our work as follows if it is helpful.
 ```
-@article{li2023fully,
+@article{li2024fully,
   title={Fully sparse fusion for 3d object detection},
-  author={Li, Yingyan and Fan, Lue and Liu, Yang and Huang, Zehao and Chen, Yuntao and Wang, Naiyan and Zhang, Zhaoxiang and Tan, Tieniu},
+  author={Li, Yingyan and Fan, Lue and Liu, Yang and Huang, Zehao and Chen, Yuntao and Wang, Naiyan and Zhang, Zhaoxiang},
-  journal={arXiv preprint arXiv:2304.12310},
-  year={2023}
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2024},
+  publisher={IEEE}
 }
 ```